shwina/still-magic/_chapters_en/tools.md

 -   do not set defaults when there isn't a universal obvious value
 -   report *all* errors to save people effort
 -   use positive sense for flags (to avoid conditionals like `if not settings['discard']`)
+-   Eliminate fixed paths in the software
+    -   `/Users/standage/run_5/try-this.config` probably doesn't exist on other people's machines...

 ## Input, Output, and Exit {#s:tools-stdio}